nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

    The main difference is that it invokes a port directly (the `mathResultIn` port) instead of sending a command.

-1. Add the following test macro to `main.cpp`:
+1. Add the following test macro to `TestMain.cpp`:

    ```c++
    TEST(Nominal, Result) {